EzZAt38/react-product-project/src/docs.md

   Test the interaction between components, especially form submission and modal behavior.
 - **Manual Testing:**
   Test the UI in different browsers and devices for responsiveness and usability.
+- **End-to-End Testing:**
+  Use Cypress or Playwright for full user-flow testing.

 ---